juju2143/awesomerc/README.md

 ==============================

-This repo contains my rc.lua along with two of the themes I made, namely Princess Luna and Pinkie Pie (based on arch theme).
+This repo contains my rc.lua along with two of the themes I made, namely Princess Luna (based on default theme) and Pinkie Pie (based on arch theme).
 Includes a conky-style status bar, a quake-style terminal accessible with Mod4-Z and quite a few other enhancements.
 Made for Arch Linux, but I guess it works for any distro.
 Feel free to modify it to match your config and your likings!

 Dependencies and requirements
 -----------------------------